Platform-specific code generation

 A component can be either platform-independent (generic) or platform-dependent.
 Generic components work on any platform.
 However, platform-dependent components can work only on a specific platform(s).

 To define a platform-dependent component, you need to define the _supported_platforms property on the component's mask, as shown in Figure 3.
+In the figure, note that the platforms that are supported are specified by setting the property default value as a list of platform IDs (in this case, 'cst' for "Custom Platform A1" as defined in the Platform description file location section.

 Figure 3.
 Platform specific component mask